jsummers/imageworsener/readme.txt

     box
      Box filter.

+    boxmv
+     A slightly modified box filter, which is more well-behaved and symmetric, but less standard.
+Refer to technical.txt for more information.

     triangle, linear
      Triangle filter.
 When upscaling, this is the same as (bi)linear interpolation.
 When downscaling, the term "linear interpolation" is